 At the time of the Receiver's appointment, the Receivership Entities owned seven multifamily residential properties in the South Florida area.
 Further details on each of these properties, including purchase and property information is discussed in previous Interim Status Reports.
 (Doc.
-63, 81, 99.)
+63, 81, 99).
 All of the Receivership properties have been sold and the money has been brought into the pool of funds in the Receivership.

+v.
+Reviewed Receivership Documentation to Determine the Extent of Commingling and to Evaluate Treatment of Equinox Investors.

+The Receiver and her professionals continue to review company records and thirdparty productions in order to (i) understand the Receivership Entities' business operations and relationships prior to her appointment; (ii) identify any potential assets that belong to the Receivership Entities; and (iii) identify and analyze investor transactions.
+Given the Commission's allegations of "extensive commingling of investor funds," the Court approved the Receiver's retention of the Kaufman Professionals to provide forensic accounting and tax services to the Receiver.
+The Receiver asked Kaufman to prioritize the analysis of the bank accounts and assembly of an investor roster showing the amounts raised from and distributed to each investor.
+Kaufman provided the Receiver with its preliminary findings on the "extensive commingling" alleged to have taken place within the Receivership Entities' bank accounts.

+A main consideration before the Receiver was the transfer of funds between Equinox Holding Inc. and the Property Income Investor Entities.
+The inclusion of Equinox investments predating the formation of PII Entities has been considered by the Kaufman Professionals and was reviewed by the Receiver.
+Ultimately, the Receiver determined the most appropriate and equitable distribution to the investors as set forth in the Claims Determination Motion, and the Court has approved same.

+The Receiver continues to investigate any potential claims the Receivership Estate may have against any third parties based on funds transferred to those third parties or services provided by those third parties.
+The Receiver continues to work with her professionals to identify third parties who may has assisted the Defendants in any nefarious activities related to the Receivership Entities.
+If litigation is warranted against any third parties, the Receiver will request authority from the Court to move forward with any such actions.
+In the meantime, the Receiver obtained tolling agreements from at least five potential defendants in order to allow the Receiver and her professionals time to further evaluate the actions of these third parties and the viability and cost-effectiveness of potential claims.

 vi.
-Continued to Analyze the Receivership Documentation to Determine the Extent of Commingling and to Evaluate Treatment of Equinox and PII in this Receivership.

-The Receiver and her professionals continue to review company records and third-party productions in order to (i) understand the Receivership Entities' business operations and relationships prior to her appointment; (ii) identify any potential assets that belong to the Receivership Entities; and (iii) identify and analyze investor transactions.
-Given the Commission's allegations of "extensive commingling of investor funds," the Court approved the Receiver's retention of the Kaufman Professionals to provide forensic accounting and tax services to the Receiver.
-The Receiver has asked Kaufman to prioritize the analysis of the bank accounts and assembly of an investor roster showing the amounts raised from and distributed to each investor.
-Kaufman has provided the Receiver with its preliminary findings on the "extensive commingling" alleged to have taken place within the Receivership Entities' bank accounts.

-A main consideration currently before the Receiver is the transfer of funds between Equinox Holding Inc. and the Property Income Investor Entities.
-The inclusion of Equinox investments predating the formation of PII Entities has been considered by the Kaufman Professionals and is being reviewed by the Receiver.
-Ultimately, the Receiver will determine the appropriate and equitable distribution to the investors as per her Claims Analysis.
-In addition to reviewing the flow of funds, the Receiver continues to investigate any potential claims the Receivership Estate may have against any third parties based on funds transferred to those third parties or services provided by those third parties.
-The Receiver is working with her professionals to prepare notice to third parties regarding potential claims of the Receiver against them based upon recent additional information obtained.

-vii.
 Continued Outreach with Investors and Interested Parties